 What activities do you do?

-We do far too many activities to list – the best way to find out what we get up to is to check out our Facebook page.
+We do far too many activities to list – the best way to find out what we have been up to recently is to check out our Facebook page.

 Can Girls join Scouts?